 Robert Morrison | Remnant Columnist

-And I say to thee: That thou art Peter, and upon this rock I will build my church, and the gates of hell shall not prevail against it.
+“Thou art Peter: and upon this rock I will build my church, and the gates of hell shall not prevail against it.”
 (Matthew 16:18)

 “Young and old, if we do not go toward the Savior and His grace, we have nothing left.
 It is always an error to cling to human values, but today it is fatal because these are crumbling.”
 (The Courage to be Afraid, p.
 162)

 As we end the liturgical year, and begin another Advent with Francis still occupying the papacy, we cannot escape the reality that the Church’s crisis has grown significantly worse over the past year.
 All but the most obstinate self-deceivers recognize that Rome has not only lost the Faith but has also become the loudest voice against the true Faith.
 It appears that we now hear Satan’s unfiltered voice through these false shepherds.

 In his 2018 article in The Remnant, Can the Church Defend Herself Against Bergoglio?, Christoper Ferrara presented the case for bishops to call an imperfect council to remove Bergoglio:

 In his Athanasius and the Church of Our Time, Bishop Rudolf Graber quoted a 1968 article in the Paris journal of the Freemasonic Grand Orient de France, “L’Humanisme,” describing the changes which would eventually take place in the Catholic Church: